-As at 31 December 2017, the carrying amount of the Group's intangible assets excluding goodwill was approximately US\$6,030,000 (2016: US\$1,669,000).
-The estimated useful lives of the assets reflect the management' estimate of the periods over which the other intangible assets are expected to generate net cash flows for the Group based on certain assumptions including attrition of the customer base and the possibility of renewal of sales contract.
+As at 31 December 2018, the carrying amount of the Group's intangible assets excluding goodwill was approximately US\$5,792,000 (2017: US\$6,030,000).
+The estimated useful lives of the assets reflect the management's estimate of the periods over which the other intangible assets are expected to generate net cash flows for the Group based on certain assumptions including attrition of the customer base and the possibility of renewal of sales contract.

-During the current year, the Group re-assessed the useful life of an intangible asset with the carrying value of approximately US\$1,430,000 such that its useful life is changed from an indefinite life to a definite life with a useful life of 14 years.
+In the prior year, the Group re-assessed the useful life of an intangible asset with the then carrying value of approximately US\$1,430,000 as its useful life was changed from an indefinite life to a definite life of 14 years.
 The change in accounting estimate has been accounted for prospectively during the current year.
 Further details are set out in note 17.